ckolivas/lrzip/README.md

  - libz-dev
  - libbz2-dev
  - liblzo2-dev
+ - liblz4-dev
  - coreutils
- - nasm on x86, not needed on x64
+ - Optional nasm
  - git if you want a repo-fresh copy
  - an OS with the usual *nix headers and libraries